 Are there hotels close-by I can stay in to avoid travelling on the morning of my surgery?

 Yes.
-They Clayton Hotel in Leopardstown offers a special rate to Beacon Hospital patients and their families.
-To avail of this special rate, contact the hotel to book in via telephone on 01 293 5000.
+The Clayton Hotel in Leopardstown offers a special rate to Beacon Hospital patients and their families.
+To avail of this special rate, contact the hotel by phone or email and state that you are staying for medical reasons and have a procedure scheduled at Beacon Hospital.
+You can email reservations by clicking here or phone the hotel on 01 293 5000.

 The Clayton Hotel Leopardstown is located just a 5 minute drive (1.6km) from Beacon Hospital.